AldoPenaGa/LRT4102-Lab3-ROSEuclidean/README.md

 The velocities program will print continuously the linear and angular velocities based on the error and the controller adjustments.
 These velocities are obtained with the product of those characteristics.

-This program just demonstrates the relation between these structures and how they affect the movement of the turtlesim, in future releases, the movement in y axis and a plotting graphic tool will be added.
+This script just demonstrates the relation between these structures and how they affect the movement of the turtlesim, in future releases, the movement in y axis and a plotting graphic tool will be added.

+**dtg_atg_withcontroller**

+This script aims not only to calculate the distance to go

 ### Conclusion